Metadrop/ddev-aljibe/README.md

 ddev backstopjs [environment] reference
 ```

-Later, to test the site awgainst the reference screenshots, use the `test` command.
+Later, to test the site against the reference screenshots, use the `test` command.

 ```bash
 ddev backstopjs [environment] test